pmorjan/couchdb-promises/README.md

 # couchdb-promises

-### Yet another Node module for CouchDB that uses ES6 promises
+### Yet another Node.js module for CouchDB that uses ES6 promises

 * **no dependencies**
 * **as simple as possible**